HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

-# Configure Networking
+# Configuring networking

-This section explains what must be configured from a networking perspective to get HCL Digital Experience (DX) Compose 9.5 running in your Kubernetes or OpenShift cluster, and to provide accessibility to your deployment from outside the Cluster.
+To run HCL Digital Experience (DX) Compose 9.5, including WebEngine and all associated applications, and enable external access to your Kubernetes or Red Hat OpenShift cluster, configure the required networking settings.

-## Full Kubernetes or OpenShift deployment

-If you deploy WebEngine and all other applications inside OpenShift or Kubernetes, this section shows you what needs to be configured.

 ## WebEngine host